-In the last three months, baby’s probably grown about 2 inches and her head circumference may have grown about an inch.
-She’s still developing her senses and skills that will lead to more independence.
+In the last three months, baby’s probably grown about 2 inches and their head circumference may have grown about an inch.
+They’re still developing their senses and skills that will lead to more independence.

 But don’t get too caught up with the “normal” weight of a 7-month-old baby.
 Height and weight can vary widely between healthy babies, so as long as your baby is growing at a healthy rate—on a steady upward curve on the chart at the doctor’s office—and the pediatrician doesn’t see any signs of a problem, your baby’s growth is right on track.

-- Baby’s distance vision is improving.
-And she can see everything in full color now.
+- What can babies see at 7-months-old?
+A lot!
+Baby’s distance vision is improving every day.
+And they can see everything in full color now.

 - The parts of baby’s brain dealing with sound processing have developed, which means baby can fully process and understand a range of sounds.

-- She’s been listening to your voice and may try to copy the pattern and tones of your voice when she babbles.
+- Baby’s been listening to your voice and may try to copy the pattern and tones of your voice when they babble.
 So chatty!

-What should a 7-month-old be doing?
+What should a 7-month-old be able to do?
 Remember, all babies develop at their own rate, but this is a peek at what might be happening with your baby this month.

-She’s starting to work on fine-tuning her grasp.
-Now, baby probably picks things up with her whole hand, but she’ll soon start working on the “pincer grasp,” where she’ll pick things up with her pointer finger and thumb.
+- Baby is starting to work on fine-tuning their grasp.
+Now, baby probably picks things up with their whole hand, but they’ll also soon start working on the “pincer grasp,” where they’ll pick things up with their pointer finger and thumb.

-She bears weight on her legs when you hold her upright.
-She babbles and imitates sounds.
-She knows what things to do to attract your attention (and isn’t it adorable?).
+- Baby babbles and imitates sounds.
+They know what things to do to attract your attention (and isn’t it adorable?).

-At seven months, baby is eating some solid foods but her main source of nutrition is still breast milk or formula.
+Seven-month-old babies are eating some solid foods, but their main source of nutrition is still breast milk or formula.

-Bottle feeding: How much formula for a 7-month-old baby?
-A seven-month-old should be drinking about six to eight ounces of formula, four to six times per day.
+- Bottle feeding: How much formula for a 7-month-old baby?
+They should be drinking about six to eight ounces of formula, four to six times per day.

 What to feed your 7-month-old baby is mostly up to you!
-There aren’t strict guidelines about when to feed baby certain foods, but you do want to stick to nutritious, unprocessed foods that are pureed or runny enough for your new eater to chew.
+There aren’t strict guidelines about when to feed baby certain foods, but you do want to stick to nutritious, unprocessed foods.
+Purees remain great options for you new eater.
 You can’t go wrong with mashed or pureed fruits and veggies and whole grain baby cereal.
 Here are some nutritious options.

 Can a 7-month-old eat eggs?